-Non-ferrous metals, especially the red metals, brought us out of the Stone Age and into the Copper and Bronze Ages.
-From 4500 BC to 1500 BC, copper and bronze dominated our primitive manufacturing systems.
+Non-ferrous metals are what brought us out of the Stone Age and into the Copper and Bronze Ages.
+From 4500 B.C. to 1500 B.C., copper and bronze dominated our primitive manufacturing systems.

 What Are Non-ferrous Metals?